NEXGEM/TRIPLEX/tutorials/Training_visium_example.md

-# Training Visium Example
+# Training with Visium data

-This tutorial guides you through downloading and processing the GSE240429 Visium dataset and training multiple spatial transcriptomics models.
+This tutorial guides you through downloading and processing the GSE240429 Visium dataset and training multiple models.

 ## Download data from GEO dataset